-- Cash flows were projected based on past experience, actual operating results and independent research on the markets in which the segments operate. - The five year cash flow estimates used in assessments for all CGU's were based on Board approved budgets for the year ending 30 June 2022.
-Growth assumptions thereafter are SCEE -2.9% (2020: 0.0%), Heyday -2.6% (2020: -0.1%), and Trivantage -0.6% per annum for each future year, each being reductions in revenues.
-The terminal value assumes perpetual growth of 2.5% (2020: 2.5%). - The margins included in the projected cash flow are the same rate that has been achieved by projects commencing in 2021 - A pre-tax discount rate between 14.2% and 14.6% (2020: between 12.0% and 13.4%) was applied.
-This discount rate was estimated based on past experience and industry average weighted cost of capital.
+- Cash flows were projected based on past experience, actual operating results, known and expected contract wins, and independent research on the markets in which the seaments operate. - The five year cash flow estimates used in assessments for all CGU's were based on Board approved budgets for the year ending 30 June 2023.
+Growth assumptions thereafter are SCEE -1.4% (2021: -2.9%), Heyday 2.1% (2021: -2.6%), and Trivantage -0.9% (2021: -0.6%) per annum for each future year, each being reductions in revenues.
+The terminal value assumes perpetual growth of 2.5% (2021: 2.5%). - The margins included in the projected cash flow are the same rate that has been achieved by historical . - on past experience and industry average weighted cost of capital.